Nithing-cloud/Foundry-Sales-Excel/Readme.md

    Allow users to dynamically filter and drill down into specific data dimensions, such as time, region, or product category, to gain actionable insights.

 ---

+## Common Process Involved in Excel Dashboard Creation

+1. **Data Collection**
+   - Gather data from various sources, such as sales records and customer data.

+2. **Data Preparation**
+   - Cleanse and format the data (e.g., remove duplicates, handle missing values).
+   - Create structured tables for easier analysis.

+3. **Data Analysis**
+   - Use Excel tools like pivot tables and formulas to analyze data.
+   - Identify key metrics and trends for visualization.

+4. **Dashboard Design**
+   - Plan the layout for clarity and ease of use.
+   - Select appropriate charts and visuals (e.g., bar charts, pie charts) for representing data.

+5. **Data Visualization**
+   - Incorporate analyzed data into the dashboard design.
+   - Use colors, labels, and formatting to improve readability.

+6. **Interactivity**
+   - Add slicers, dropdowns, or buttons to allow users to filter and explore data dynamically.

+7. **Testing and Validation**
+   - Ensure all calculations and visualizations are accurate.
+   - Verify the functionality of interactive elements.

+8. **Deployment and Feedback**
+   - Share the dashboard with stakeholders for review.
+   - Gather feedback and implement improvements.

+9. **Iteration**
+   - Continuously update and enhance the dashboard based on new data and user input.

+---

 ## Features of the Dashboard